Dr Akhil Kallepalli

 Personal statement

 Dr Akhil Kallepalli leads the Kallepalli Lab with a focus on clinical translation of classical and quantum optics.
-He and his group are currently working on high-impact projects to assist oral and maxillofacial surgeons in theatre, enhancing diffuse optical tomography techniques for brain imaging, using advanced microscopy for malarial parasite imaging and using quantum light for deep tissue imaging.
+He and his group are currently working on high-impact projects to assist oral and maxillofacial surgeons in the theatre, enhancing diffuse optical tomography techniques for brain imaging, using advanced microscopy for malarial parasite imaging and using quantum light for deep tissue imaging.

 Back to staff profile